Location Management in IP-based Future LEO Satellite Networks: A Review: Approach 1: Extensions of IETF location management techniques for LEO SatNets

 The author of \cite{Dai2020} identifies two main drawbacks of placing the home agent entity in a ground station, which are: 1) ground stations are fixed and do not move with satellites, which makes it hard to communicate with the home agent when the satellite is not in line-of-sight; and 2) ground stations deployment is bounded by Earth geography.
 In addition, fixed home agents on satellites will require several hops to complete binding updates when the satellite is not in line-of-sight, which increases the update delay and consumes ISLs bandwidth.
 To overcome such problems, \cite{Dai2020} proposes to use a flexible agent placed on LEO satellites, where the home agent functionality is relayed from one satellite to another (i.e., the satellite that is closer to the MN) in a flexible manner.
 Once the procedure of binding update at the correspondent node is finished, the functionality of the home agent will relay from the previous flexible agent to the current access satellite.
 Although this solution reduces the delay in communicating with the home agent, frequently transferring the home agent records from one satellite to another will consume resources of ISLs.
 Nevertheless, having the HA on a satellite may result in forwarding the data packets through satellites even though the CN and the MN are connected through terrestrial networks.
+Table \ref{TableIPbased} shows a comparison of the IP-based location management enhancements for LEO SatNets, and highlights their limitations with respect to future LEO SatNets.